upperlinecode/intro-to-styled-components/README.md

 Consider especially the pieces of the Restaurant interface that may or may not exist like the "website" property - notice that they're handled conditionally within the body of the card.

-Be sure to study the `Hero` component carefully - it has already been configured to use style
+Be sure to study the `Hero` component carefully - it has already been configured to use styled components.

 ### 1. Replace the `div`s in `App.tsx` with styled components.